GideonZ/1541u-documentation/uci/core_uci_architecture.rst

 Overview
 --------

-The transport layer of the Ultimate-II Command Interface makes use of a register interface which is accessible through the cartridge port of the C64.
+The transport layer of the Ultimate Command Interface makes use of a register interface which is accessible through the cartridge port of the C64.
 The registers are mapped into I/O space, at the address $DF1B up to
 $DF1F, masking the last five registers of the RAM Expansion Unit (REU).